-With Radius Networks' Android iBeacon Service library, you can make Android versions of your iOS apps that use iBeacons, or come up with new Android-only creations.
+With Radius Networks' Android Beacon Service library, you can make Android versions of your iOS apps that use iBeacon technology, or come up with new Android-only creations.
 Best of all, the library is available for FREE!

 Radius Networks offers many options.

-You can buy our iBeacon Development Kit that includes everything you need to get started.
-If you have a Mac, our MacBeacon application will turn your computer into an iBeacon.
-Radius Networks also sells active iBeacons suitable for deployment.
-For testing purposes, an iBeacon can be made out of an any iOS7 device that supports Low Energy Bluetooth using Radius Networks' free iBeacon Locate app .
-Unfortunately, it is not possible to make an iBeacon out of an Android device, because the Android Bluetooth LE APIs do not support the peripheral mode needed to send advertisement packets like in iBeacon.
-Fortunately, Radius Radius Networks provides a free Linux virtual machine that when paired with a cheap Bluetooth LE dongle, acts as an iBeacon.
+You can buy our Beacon Development Kit that includes everything you need to get started.
+If you have a Mac, our MacBeacon application will turn your computer into a proximity beacon with iBeacon™ technology.
+Radius Networks also sells active beacons suitable for deployment.
+For testing purposes, a beacon can be made out of an any iOS7 device that supports Low Energy Bluetooth using Radius Networks' free iBeacon Locate app .
+Unfortunately, it is not possible to make an proximity beacon out of an Android device, because the Android Bluetooth LE APIs do not support the peripheral mode needed to send advertisement packets.
+Fortunately, Radius Radius Networks provides a free Linux virtual machine that when paired with a cheap Bluetooth LE dongle, acts as a proximity beacon.